Effective Detox Strategies for Benzodiazepine Dependency

 Dealing With Benzodiazepine Withdrawal

-No one should ever attempt to withdraw by themselves.
+No one should ever try to withdraw by themselves.

 Unsupervised withdrawal from benzodiazepines can be fatal: There is no nice spin to put on it.

-Commonly, the way forward is to have a conversation with the doctor who provides your prescriptions.
+Commonly, the way ahead is to have a conversation with the doctor who provides your prescriptions.

 Tapering down, slowly, in the community and then going into rehab for the last stint is the usual pathway.